siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 possible, what must be shown in order to recover a Navier-Stokes-like description from the principles already developed in this book.
 Appendix 207 then carries out that derivation in the simplest uniform-region setting.
+Appendix 213 extends the exact balance-law derivation to variable background.

 The point is to separate three levels that should not be conflated: